Mike Batt: 2000s onwards

+Melua departed Dramatico in January 2014 after a ten-year contract, during which she had recorded six albums for them.

 In 2018, he produced and arranged Hawkwind's album The Road to Utopia, consisting primarily of new versions of their 1970s songs with a guest appearance from Eric Clapton.
 He arranged and conducted a series of concerts of Hawkwind songs featuring the band and orchestra in October and November 2018.

 In September 2018, the GUILD classical label released a recording of 'Holst: The Planets Suite for Large Orchestra' played by the Royal Philharmonic Orchestra and conducted by Batt.
 The release coincided with the centenary of the composition's first performance.

-In July 2019 Batt was created a Companion of the Liverpool Institute of Performing Arts by co-founder Paul McCartney.

-His fantasy adventure novel The Chronicles Of Don't Be So Ridiculous Valley is published by London Street Books.

-In 2022, Batt launched Croix-Noire, an art project with Jean-Charles Capelli, linking music, comics and video games.
+In 2022, Batt launched Croix-Noire, an art project with Jean-Charles Capelli, intended to link music, comics and video games.

+In 2025, Batt worked with Justin Hayward to cover "Life in a Northern Town", released on March 14.